 The table of contents from the Aviation Study Manual.

 From the 1964 CAPP 36, CIVIL AIR PATROL presents...
 THE CADET PROGRAM!

 1957-64: "Educate for the aerospace age - and do it better than the Soviet Union."

-The 1957 program was based on multiple achievements instead of large blocks of training.
+The 1957 program was similar to the 1964 Sorenson program in that it was based on multiple achievements instead of large blocks of training.
 Each achievement had specific requirements.
+While training continued to focus on aviation, cadets were now required to attend classes on moral leadership, etiquette, and citizenship for each achievement.
 The reason for the change was explained in the 1956 Annual Report to Congress: "While a three phase program existed prior to 1956 for CAP's teenage cadets, it left the establishment of criteria for advancement largely up to local unit commanders.
 The result was a program almost totally without standardization.
 Only the criteria for the award of the Certificate of Proficiency were standardized - completion of the National Examination and attendance at one summer encampment at an Air Force base."

 CAP introduced the Cadet Log Book.
 This was the military education manual and informal personal record.
 It covered topics including promotion, customs & courtesies, and drill & ceremonies.
 In 1957 it was a single volume.
 It was divided into two parts in 1959, log book and manual.
 Another single volume edition was published in 1961.
 The 1961 version did not have a log book.
 Cadets were advised to consult CAPF 66, CAP Cadet Master Record.

 The program was divided into three phases, and is outlined in the Cadet Log Book: